This American Life is pleased to offer two six-month internships per year.

 For the duration of the internship, interns are provided a monthly wage of $3,750, before taxes.
 We are committed to providing payment in part because the work hours are long.
 We feed the show on Friday nights at 8 p.m.
 Eastern time, so as we get closer to the end of the week, the hours become longer.
 The typical work week varies between 50-60 hours.
 As a result, we feel strongly that this be our intern’s sole commitment during these months, i.e. no other jobs or classes.
 Also important to note: we do not offer college credit or assistance in obtaining work visas for international applicants.

 The Spring 2014 term starts January 6.
 Applications must be received by October 1, 2013; decision by November 1.

 The Fall 2014 term starts July 7.
 Applications must be received by April 1, 2014; decision by May 1.

 To apply for the internship program, send a cover letter of no more than 500 words explaining why you should be selected to take part in the program and letting us know something about yourself and why you'd like to work in public radio.
-You should include a resume and the names and phone numbers of two references we may contact.
+You should include a resume and the names, phone numbers and email addresses of two references we may contact.
 We ask that you also answer the questions below.
 You can be brief with your responses—the point of the exercise is both to get an idea of the kind of thinking and work that go into the internship while also allowing us to get to know you a little better.

 Internship application questions:

 Briefly describe any previous radio and/or documentary journalism experiences.

 What is your familiarity with Macintosh computers, recording equipment and digital editing?
 Have you worked with Pro Tools?
 If not, have you worked with other digital editing programs?
 Have you ever transcribed tape?